 My husband loves carrots, and this recipe really makes them special.
 The alcohol cooks off, so don’t worry about serving this dish to anyone who is avoiding alcohol or to anyone under 21… the bourbon just imparts a depth of flavor which helps to balance the sweetness of the maple syrup.

 This may seem like a curious choice for a holiday meal, but we really love Brussels sprouts!!
 It’s certainly become one of my favorite vegetables in recent years… especially with a little bit of roasted char on them — yummm!
+Another perk of the portion size being so manageable this year is that I was able to use my toaster oven to roast these while the turkey was in the larger oven and I could make the gravy and carrots on the stovetop.

 As far as bread goes we will likely just buy a French baguette from the store and toast it up in the oven with some garlic butter right before we sit down to eat (just to cut down on cooking / baking times), but if I were feeling ambitious to make my own bread I’d give this recipe a try.